 - Citizens must use the same passport for entry and exit.
 For example, US citizens who are dual nationals must use US passport to enter and exit US, likewise UK citizens must use UK passport to enter and exit UK borders.

 - Countries which do not permit dual citizenship, do not allow traveling or holding multiple passports.
 Instead you must present a visa or residence permit to exit country.
-Some countries have exit checks (India, China), in this case it is advantageous if you present a visa or residence permit or permanent residence card.
+Be aware some countries have exit checks (India, China), in this case it is advantageous if you present a visa or e-visa, residence permit or permanent residence card.

 - You must register the right passport through airlines too.
 Airlines manually check passport and visa data before boarding.
 Passport data presented to immigration authorities and airlines have different purposes.
 Airlines do share their passenger manifests with the immigration authorities of the destination country, which is another good reason that the passport you show on arrival should match up with the one you showed at the gate.